blackberry-webworks/WebWorks-API-Docs/README.md

 IV.
 REFERENCE
-    The following should be placed into your .xml after the header tags from C.
+    The following should be placed into your .xml after the header tags from III.

         <reference id="FILENAME_GOES_HERE" xml:lang="en-us">
             <title><apiname>PROPERTY GOES HERE</apiname></title>